Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

         ncn-s# vgremove -f --select 'vg_name=~ceph*'
         ```

-1. Unmount volumes
+1. Unmount the volumes.

-   > **`NOTE`** Some of the following umount commands may fail or have warnings depending on the state of the NCN.
+   > **NOTE:** Some of the following umount commands may fail or have warnings depending on the state of the NCN.
 Failures in this section can be ignored and will not inhibit the wipe process.

-   >
-   > **`NOTE:`** There is an edge case where the overlay may keep you from unmounting the drive.
+   > **NOTE:** There is an edge case where the overlay may keep you from unmounting the drive.
 If this is a rebuild you ignore this or go here.

-   1. Storage nodes
+   1. Storage nodes:

        ```bash
        ncn-s# umount -vf /var/lib/ceph /var/lib/containers /etc/ceph
        ```

-   1. Master nodes
+   1. Master nodes:

        ```bash
        ncn-m# umount -v /var/lib/etcd /var/lib/sdu
        ```

-   1. Worker nodes
+   1. Worker nodes:

       ```bash
       ncn-w# umount -v /var/lib/containerd /var/lib/kubelet /var/lib/sdu
       ```

-   Troubleshooting Unmount on a Storage node
+   **Troubleshooting:** Unmount on a storage node:

-   1. If the umount command is responding with `target is busy` then try the following
+   If the umount command is responding with `target is busy`, try the following:

       ```bash
       ncn-s:~ # mount | grep "containers"